Resolver Decoder

 To obtain a more accurate speed, we use the Taylor series expansion of sin-1 to add the following compensation of .

-Because the error is negligible, the preceding ωr value can be considered accurate.
+Because the error is negligible, the preceding ωr value can be considered as accurate.
 Therefore, we can state:

-Where, Pr is the number of pole pairs of resolver.
+where, Pr is the number of pole pairs of resolver.

 g is the speed conversion factor.